3rd Annual Daddying Film Fest & Forum (D3F)

-All students (1st grade through college/university undergrads) and Dad filmmakers are eligible to submit short films/videos (under 10 minutes) for D3F juror consideration for a nominal fee.
+All students (1st grade through college undergrads) and Dad/dad figure filmmakers are eligible to submit short films/videos (1 to 10 minutes long) via FilmFreeway for D3F juror consideration for a nominal fee.
 Please note that FilmFreeway, the platform vendor we use to accept online entries, requires kids under 18 to get parental permission when registering to submit a film/video.

-ALL films submitted to the D3F for consideration must relate in some way to one of three D3F themes (above).
+ALL films submitted to the D3F for consideration must somehow relate to one of the D3F themes.

 How to Submit Your Short Film

 Students and Dads may submit a short film/video (in MP4 or MOV format) for consideration by registering and uploading their film to the D3F FilmFreeway page.
 Adult, indie filmmakers may submit films of any length.
-Please visit the D3F website for more information about 2023 registration, Festival deadlines, and more details about the June event.
+Early-bird discount deadline is February 5, 2024.
+The regular submission deadline is March 4.
+Please visit the D3F website for more information about registration, Festival deadlines, submission guidance, and more details about the live and virtual events.

-D3F Awards will be presented to one winner in each of four grade-level categories at a virtual event on Sunday, June 11, 2023 (the week before Father's Day).
+D3F Awards will be presented to one winner in each of the following categories at a virtual event on Saturday, May 11, 2024 (time TBA).

 1st through 4th grade (elementary)